EFFICACY TRAINING AS AN EFFORT TO INCREASE EMPLOYEE JOB ENGAGEMENT IN REVIEW OF EMPLOYMENT STATUS

-Purpose — This study aims to determine the influence of self-efficacy training on employees 'job engagement while distinguishing employees' job engagement based on employment status for a similar field of work on employees of PT.
+Purpose — This study aims to determine the influence of self-efficacy training on employees 'job engagement while distinguishing employees' job engagement based on employment status for employees of PT in a similar field of work.
 Telkomunikasi Indonesia, Tbk in Surabaya.

-Design/methodology/approach — The research method that was used was comparative studies and designed using experimental design techniques (experiments).
-Sampling taking is done through the cluster sampling technique, which is taking two sample groups of employees.
+Design/methodology/approach—The research method used was comparative studies, which were designed using experimental design techniques (experiments).
+Sampling was done through the cluster sampling technique, which involves taking two sample groups of employees.
 Research samples were taken from 60 respondents.

 Findings — This study indicates that the results of the independent t-test before being enforced on permanent and contract employees have a higher average job engagement value compared to permanent employees, with the same level of self-efficacy.
 After getting self-efficacy training employees, the value of T = -52.006 and P = 0,000 (p <0.05) prove the existence of significant changes in employee work involvement after obtaining efficacy training.
 For contract employees, the value of t = -56.542 and p = 0,000 (p <0.05) proves that employment contracts experience significant changes after receiving self-efficacy training for employees.
-The correlation coefficient value still explains that efficacy training has a relationship with a work engagement of 74.8%, with a 56% effective contribution to job engagement.
-For employee contracts the correlation coefficient value of 93.5%, which means the relationship between efficacy and work involvement is very strong, with the value of determination which proves the efficacy of 94.8% has an effect on increasing the work involvement of contract employees.
+The correlation coefficient value still explains that efficacy training is related to a work engagement of 74.8%, with a 56% effective contribution to job engagement.
+For employee contracts, the correlation coefficient value is 93.5%, which means the relationship between efficacy and work involvement is very strong, with the value of determination proving that the efficacy of 94.8% affects increasing the work involvement of contract employees.

-Originality / Value -.
-Efficacy Training Has Impact or Influence on Job Engagement which is distinguished from employment status.
+Originality / Value—Efficacy Training Impacts or Influences Job Engagement, which is distinguished from employment status.

 Keywords — Efficacy Training, Job Engagement, Employment.